beliaev-maksim/spec-kit-operations/templates/commands/plan.md

 ## Outline

-1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for INITIATIVE_SPEC, EXEC_PLAN, SPECS_DIR, BRANCH.
+1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for INITIATIVE_SPEC, EXEC_PLAN, SPECS_DIR, INITIATIVE_DIR, BRANCH.
 For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

-2. **Load context**: Read INITIATIVE_SPEC and `/memory/constitution.md`.
+2. **Load context**: Read INITIATIVE_SPEC and `/.specify/memory/constitution.md`.
 Load EXEC_PLAN template (already copied).

+3. **CRITICAL - File Organization**:
+   - ALL planning artifacts MUST be created inside INITIATIVE_DIR (specs/<number>-<short-name>/)
+   - Create subdirectories within INITIATIVE_DIR as needed: stakeholder-analysis/, communication/, process-maps/, training-materials/, etc.
+   - **DO NOT create any implementation artifacts** (no .yaml files, no .py scripts, no .csv files, no executable code)
+   - This is the **PLANNING/BRAINSTORMING phase** - only create planning documents (markdown files, outlines, templates)
+   - Implementation artifacts will be created later during `/speckit.implement` phase
+   - Think of this phase as "designing and documenting the strategy" not "building the solution"

-3. **Execute planning workflow**: Follow the structure in EXEC_PLAN template to:
+4. **Execute planning workflow**: Follow the structure in EXEC_PLAN template to:
    - Fill Initiative Context (mark unknowns as "NEEDS CLARIFICATION")
    - Fill Constitution Check section from constitution (governance requirements)
    - Evaluate gates (ERROR if violations unjustified or significant risks unmitigated)
-   - Phase 0: Generate stakeholder-analysis.md (resolve all NEEDS CLARIFICATION)
+   - Phase 0: Generate `INITIATIVE_DIR/stakeholder-analysis.md` (resolve all NEEDS CLARIFICATION)
-   - Phase 1: Generate process-maps.md (if relevant), communication-plan.md, execution-guide.md, training-materials/
+   - Phase 1: Generate `INITIATIVE_DIR/process-maps.md` (if relevant), `INITIATIVE_DIR/communication-plan.md`, `INITIATIVE_DIR/execution-guide.md`, `INITIATIVE_DIR/training-materials/` directory
    - Phase 1: Update agent context by running the agent script
    - Re-evaluate Constitution Check post-planning (ensure readiness for execution)

-4. **Stop and report**: Command ends after Phase 1 planning complete.
-Report branch, EXEC_PLAN path, and generated artifacts.
+5. **Stop and report**: Command ends after Phase 1 planning complete.
+Report branch, EXEC_PLAN path, INITIATIVE_DIR, and generated artifacts (all within INITIATIVE_DIR).

+**REMINDER**: This is the planning/brainstorming phase.
+Do NOT create implementation artifacts.
+Examples of what NOT to create:
+- ❌ `.yaml` or `.yml` configuration files
+- ❌ `.py`, `.js`, `.sh` scripts
+- ❌ `.csv`, `.xlsx` data templates
+- ❌ SQL queries or database schemas
+- ❌ API endpoint definitions
+- ❌ Executable code of any kind

+Examples of what TO create:
+- ✅ Markdown planning documents (.md)
+- ✅ Process flow diagrams (as markdown or ASCII)
+- ✅ Training outlines and curriculum (markdown)
+- ✅ Communication templates (markdown)
+- ✅ Checklists and guidelines (markdown)

 ## Phases